 - Multiple major brands used ingredients containing over 100 ppb cadmium in baby food.
 Many of Gerber’s carrots contained high levels of cadmium (The EU sets a limit of 40 parts per billion in baby food).

 - Mercury is often not tested in baby food.

-- Often, only ingredients are tested for metals, not the final product.
+- Often, only baby food ingredients are tested for metals, not the final product (so for example, carrots may be tested before they are turned into baby food).
 Metals are not broken down by processing or cooking foods and may actually be concentrated into baby food.
 That means the concentration of heavy metals in baby food may be higher than in the original ingredients.

 While these facts are rightly alarming, they’re not new.
 There was a major report from Healthy Babies, Bright Futures in 2019 showing similar findings.
 And the thing is, nothing has changed since then.

 There has been lots of worry about recent reports (like this article from the Wall Street Journal) about a congressional report of toxic heavy metals in baby foods.